tiantianguo/indoor_localization/README.md

 This is a repository for research on indoor localization based on wireless fingerprinting techniques.
-For more details, please visit [XJTLU SURF project home page](http://kyeongsoo.github.io/research/projects/indoor_localization/index.html).

 # 2017-08-18